dfinity/interface-spec/spec/index.md

 -   `error_code` (`text`): an optional implementation-specific textual error code (see [Error codes](#error-codes)).

-Canister methods that do not change the canister state can be executed more efficiently.
+Canister methods that do not change the canister state (except for cycle balance change due to message execution) can be executed more efficiently.
 This method provides that ability, and returns the canister's response directly within the HTTP response.

 ### Effective canister id {#http-effective-canister-id}